 - The assembly must have an integrated standby power supply.
 The power supply must be electrically supervised.

 - Within 10 seconds after activation of the operating device, the door must open to the minimum required width.

-And here’s another video about using a Won-Door for school security:
+Here’s a video about using a special purpose door for school security: